Decoding the Web of Belief

 Note: I've written this piece to be as non-technical as possible.
 For my non-technical readers, this piece should contain everything you need to understand the project from start to finish.

-With some slight modification, the contents in the repository can be used to construct knowledge graphs from any collection of subreddits, or really any unstructured data source with a similar format.
+With some slight modifications, the contents in the repository can be used to construct knowledge graphs from any collection of subreddits, or any data source with a similar structure.

 Table of Contents